How To Make A Living as a Full-Time Locum Doctor

 Before making your decision you should first assess your fixed expenses, such as your bills, mortgage or rent, and so on.
 Then factor in any financial aspirations you have, perhaps saving for a house or a fund for travelling one day.
 This will enable you to figure out how many shifts per week you’d need to work in order to cover these costs.

-If you are planning an extended holiday or looking to go travelling, remember you won’t be receiving any pay during that time so you’d need to carefully plan your finances with that in mind as well.
+If you’re planning on moving cities for your F3 year, it’s also worth checking out Numbeo, a free cost of living calculator, so that you can track how the move will affect your monthly outgoings.
+Or if you are planning an extended holiday or looking to go travelling, remember you won’t be receiving any pay during that time so you’d need to carefully plan your finances with that in mind as well.

 We also suggest that you plan a backup fund to cover you if you ended up struggling to find work for a period of time or became ill.
-You’ll have no entitlement to sick pay as a locum doctor, and locum jobs can be cancelled at any time by the hospital, even if you’re in a long-term position.
+As a locum doctor, you won’t be entitled to the same Sick Pay requirements as those in substantive NHS posts.
+This means, for the majority, you may only be entitled to Statutory Sick Pay (SSPP) which equates to £99.35 per week.
+However, it’s worth checking with your Bank or Agency if they offer anything else.
+Find out more about your entitlements as a locum doctor in this article here.
+Additionally, locum jobs can be cancelled at any time by the hospital, even if you’re in a long-term position.

 On another note, most locum jobs are paid as direct engagement with the trust, via PAYE, so taxes, national insurance, pension funds, and student loans are all taken out automatically.
 Checking your tax code is always important, especially if locuming in more than one trust, because there can often be errors in this situation.
 Read our article 'Decoding your payslip' to learn the basics about your payslip and how to identify any issues with it.
 We'd also strongly recommend downloading MySBSPay, an app for NHS workers (locums included) to access and review all their payslips.